NetworkBlockDevice/nbd/doc/proto.md

   of type `NBD_REPLY_TYPE_BLOCK_STATUS`.

-A client MUST NOT use `NBD_CMD_BLOCK_STATUS` unless it selected a non-zero number of metadata contexts during negotiation.
+A client MUST NOT use `NBD_CMD_BLOCK_STATUS` unless it selected a nonzero number of metadata contexts during negotiation.
 Servers SHOULD reply to clients sending `NBD_CMD_BLOCK_STATUS` without selecting metadata contexts with `EINVAL`.